There's no doubt the Frogs know how

 evening's appetizers - usually oysters

-(tinned) and French cheese.
+(tinned) and French cheese with

 It was certainly a hard life and